FastRuleBreaker/CodingChallenges/README.md

 Collection of Coding Challenges from various software companies.

+All of the challenges were received after applying to a "Senior" position.

 I have not taken the time to organize the files and directories, yet?

 In general, solutions are categorized in different directories.